philpagel/ET54.py/README.md

 ## Mode setup

-All `*_mode()` methods will put the load into the respective mode and optionally accept all relevant parameters so you don't have to do the configuration separately.
+All `*_mode()` methods will put the load into the respective mode and set all relevant parameters so you don't have to do the configuration separately.
 E.g. for CCCV mode:

     el.ch1.CCCV_mode(current=1.5, voltage=24)